cirruslabs/cirrus-ci-docs/docs/examples.md

     Please note `before_cache_script` that removes registry index from the cache before uploading it in the end of a successful task.
-    Registry index is [changing very rapidly](https://github.com/rust-lang/crates.io-index) making the cache invalid. `before_cache_script` deletes the index and leaves just the required crates for caching.
+    Registry index is [changing very rapidly](https://github.com/rust-lang/crates.io-index) making the cache invalid. `before_cache_script` deletes the index and leaves only the required crates for caching.

 ### Rust Nightly